Barbara has spent over forty years writing poems, lyrics, and sayings for cards, and interpreting the meanings and messages in song.

 Until you actually live through the passing of a person you deeply love, you have no idea what to expect when the pain of loss hits.
 It's almost as though a light switch has been flipped, and your knowledge of life and death reaches a cosmic level.

 If you've never gone through it, finding the right words to comfort people living through a great loss can be challenging.
-This page is designed to offer you ideas about what to say to someone enduring grief.
+This article is designed to offer you ideas about what to say to someone enduring grief.
 Granted, nothing we say will erase their pain—however, it may bring a smile, lend a distant shoulder, or show them that you also feel their loss.
-It means a lot to read a personal note, it truly does.
+It means a lot to read a personal note; it truly does.

-20 Thoughtful Messages for the Loss of a Father
+25 Thoughtful Messages for the Loss of a Father

 If you need to write something thoughtful to a friend or family member about the passing of their father, then below are 20 suggestions for you to choose from: